 It was a more modern building, just one storey with a covered hall section at one end and three classrooms at the other end for Year 5, Year 6 and Year 7.
 In those days, unlike the present day, primary school ended at Year 7.
 (Today Year 7 is the first year of high school!)

 Of course there was one event that will forever be etched in my memory.
 A television was wheeled into our classroom one day in July.
-Now, given that we didn't even have a television at home ... it wasn't an ordinary part of my family's life back then ... this was such an exciting thing!
+For most of the class this was our first real TV experience.
+Having a television in family homes wasn't an ordinary part of family life back then in my hometown.

 So when a television on a trolley was wheeled into my Grade 5 classroom, I knew something momentous was about to happen.
 Thinking back now, it was one of those awesome moments of wonder and awe that make us question everything we know about ourselves and our world.
-I remember distinctly thinking that my life might actually turn out to be bigger than just a life in my hometown.
+I remember distinctly thinking that life might actually extend far beyond my small hometown."

 Grades 6 and 7 were spent with another very influential teacher, Mrs. McKenna.
 I remember her as being quite strict and proper, but she opened a whole new world of knowledge for us.
 Up until that point, we could tell you a lot about Australia ... its convict and Federation history, its states and their primary industries as well as geographical features; but Mrs. McKenna taught us about interesting places elsewhere ... like Europe and South-East Asia, places I'd never really heard about before.
 My world up until that point had been very small indeed!

-Looking back on my experience of primary school, I was fortunate enough to be one of those students who loved school and went on to do well at all levels of schooling.
+Looking back on my experience of primary school, I was fortunate enough to be one of those students who loved school and thrived academically.
+My childhood experiences - immersed in Catholic education, under dedicated teachers, with fun, simple and meaningful routines - shaped my career and life.

-I become a teacher myself and have now had a career in education for over 40 years.
-Having recently retired, I look back with interest on how things have changed.
+I went on to become a teacher myself and had a career in education for over 40 years.

 No comments: